· 9 min read

 Hopefully, all this has made you feel a bit more comfortable with the idea of writing.
 And if you haven’t already, have a think about whether creating some extra content like a blog or newsletter could take your game to another level.

 Need some help in a different area?

-We’ve got loads of resources to help you build your mobile game in our toolbox.
+We’ve got loads of resources to help you market your mobile game.
 You can also sign up to our newsletter for the very best news, tips, and stories from our industry 👇

 Writer and editor